ClarkLaboratory/IsoVis/README.md

 Genes commonly express multiple mRNA isoforms through processes such as alternative splicing initiation and termination.
 While the advent of long-read RNA-seq has revolutionised our ability to accurately quantify expression of both known and novel RNA isoforms.
 IsoVis now facilitates visualization and investigation of these isoforms.

-Transcript structures (GFF, GTF or BED12 files) are displayed as an isoform stack, while quantitative, sample-based data such as isoform abundances (CSV or TXT files) are presented as a heatmap.
+Transcript structures (GFF, GTF or BED files) are displayed as an isoform stack, while quantitative, sample-based data such as isoform abundances (CSV or TXT files) are presented as a heatmap.
 Reference data including the canonical ENSEMBL transcript, open reading frame and encoded protein domains are sourced from external databases and integrated with the isoform information.

 Created by Jack Davis, Ching Yin Wan, Jarny Choi and Mike Clark.
 Developed in the Clark Laboratory at the University of Melbourne.